playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 ![A list of directory contents with files and folders listed alongside one another.](../ffg-fundamentals-intro-to-components/fancy_mockup.png)

-Luckily for us, our `File` component already manages much of the behavior we'd like to have with a potential `Folder` component to as well.
+Luckily for us, our `File` component already manages much of the behavior we'd like to have with a potential `Folder` component as well.
 For example, just like files, we want to select a folder when the user has clicked on it so that we can select multiple files and folders at once.

 However, unlike files, folders do not have a creation date since there may be ambiguity of what the "Last modified" date would mean for a folder.
 Is the last modified date when the folder was renamed?
 Or was it when a file within said folder was last modified?
 It's unclear, so we'll axe it.

 Despite this difference in functionality, we can still reuse our `File` component for folders as well.
 We can reuse this component by conditionally rendering the date if we know we're showing a folder instead of a file.

-Let's add an input to our `File` component called `isFolder` and prevent the date from rendering if said input set to `true`.
+Let's add an input to our `File` component called `isFolder` and prevent the date from rendering if said input is set to `true``.

 <!-- tabs:start -->